-The ocean rowing crew of the James Robert Hanssen voyage through the Pacific Northwest’s unpredictable Salish Sea and into the unforgiving Pacific Ocean.
-The expedition team attempted and succeeded in circumnavigating Vancouver Island in a counter-clockwise direction to strategically take full advantage of primary currents.
+The ocean rowing crew of the James Robert Hanssen voyaged through the Pacific Northwest’s unpredictable Salish Sea and into the unforgiving Pacific Ocean.
+The five-person expedition team (Jordan, Greg, Adam, Richard and Markus) spent 20-days in circumnavigating Vancouver Island in a counter-clockwise direction to strategically take full advantage of primary currents and shifting seasonal weather patterns, visiting locals and First Nation peoples along the route.

 The expedition team encountered a fury of sea foam, giant waves, bone-chilling temperatures, and dense fog.
 Additionally, coastal navigation demanded vigilance in the face of sleep deprivation.
 Most dangerous were potential encounters with larger vessels under motor or sail.
 A collision easily could have sliced OAR Northwest’s row boat in half.
 Shipboard issues kept the team sleeping with one eye open.
 Crew dynamics in ultra-cramped quarters, equipment failure, and inability to meet one’s caloric needs added to the pressure-cooker environment that is an ocean rowboat.